If you’ve had collections listed on your credit report, then you know it can drop your FICO score significantly.

-The number of collection accounts you have regardless of the amount owed count against your credit rating the same.
-The older these accounts get the less impact they will have on your score, but paid or unpaid it doesn’t matter.
+The number of collection accounts you have, regardless of the amount owed, counts against your credit rating the same.
+The older these accounts get, the less impact they will have on your score, but paid or unpaid, it doesn’t matter.

-The only way you can increase your credit score is by having the collection account completely removed from your credit report entirely.
+The only way you can increase your credit score is by having the collection completely removed from your credit report.

 1. Ask the Collection Agency to Validate the Debt

-Make sure you send it certified mail, if they fail to respond within 30 days you will have documentation to include on your report.
+Make sure you send it certified mail.
+If they fail to respond within 30 days, you will have documentation to include in your report.
 You can initiate a complaint here.

 Click here to view a sample pay for delete letter

 4. Settle the debt and dispute it again